practicusai/docs/docs/index.md

 3) **Spreadsheets:** Certain Data Preparation and Prediction functionality can be embedded inside any spreadsheet system

-4) **Cloud Node:** Running on AWS, optional cloud node offers advanced functionality.
+4) **Cloud Worker:** Running on AWS, optional Cloud Worker offers advanced functionality.

 ## How can Practicus AI help me?